Mangaluru City Bus routes

 Unlike most of the cities in Karnataka, Mangaluru city bus routes are dominated by private buses.

 Dilraj Alva, former president of Dakshina Kannada Bus Operators’ Association, a body of Mangaluru city bus owners, said that the city now had 325 buses.
 The Canara Bus Owners’ Association (comprising Dakshina Kannada and Udupi districts) operated service buses and inter-district buses.
 There are 1,500 such buses now, he said.

-State Bank, Kankanadi, KSRTC, Surathkal are important bus stations in the city.
+State Bank, Kankanadi, KSRTC bus stand, Surathkal are important bus stations in the city.